martinhorn1/WPKOOL/wp-content/plugins/dark-mode/readme.txt

 = Can I contribute to this plugin? =

-Yes, you can follow the [Trac ticket](https://core.trac.wordpress.org/ticket/41928) for updates and get involved on [GitHub](https://github.com/danieltj27/Dark-Mode) with suggestions, feedback and code contributions.
+Yes, you can please open an [issue](https://github.com/dgwyer/Dark-Mode/issues) or submit a [pull request](https://github.com/dgwyer/Dark-Mode/pulls).
+All suggestions, feedback and code contributions are most welcome!

 == Screenshots ==